 Investing in Data Analytics is Key to Fighting the Opioid Crisis

-Meanwhile, the numbers detailing the epidemic’s impact are also staggering—though they help put the toll into perspective, both from human and government standpoints.
+Even before the advent of COVID-19, the numbers detailing the opioid epidemic’s impact were already staggering—though they help put the toll into perspective, both from human and government standpoints:

-According to the National Institute of Health and Science’s National Institute on Drug Abuse, “Every day more than 130 people in the United States die after overdosing on opioids.
-The Centers for Disease Control and Prevention (CDC) estimates that the total ‘economic burden’ of prescription opioid use alone in the United States is $78.5 billion a year, including the costs of healthcare, lost productivity, addiction treatment, and criminal justice involvement.”
+- The (CDC) estimates that the total ‘economic burden’ of prescription opioid use alone in the United States is $78.5 billion a year, including the costs of healthcare, lost productivity, addiction treatment, and criminal justice involvement.\

 - States lost nearly $13 billion in tax revenue between 2000 to 2018 due to unemployment and missed work resulting from opioid addiction.
 The state of Pennsylvania alone allocated $526 million on criminal justice opioid response during this time period.